 Additionally, it is mandatory to provide in the remittance information:

-• The beneficiary’s telephone number
+• The beneficiary’s telephone number or e-mail address

 • The beneficiary’s bank full name

 • The beneficiary’s bank full address (exact branch location)